-In order to lighten up this dish, I opted to oven roast my eggplant instead offrying it.
+Furthermore, in order to lighten up this egglant and pasta dish, I opted to oven roast my eggplant instead of frying it.
 This is definitely not traditional, however I prefer this method which is way less messier than frying.
 Furthermore, in my opinion, the eggplant cooks much more evenly with this roasting method.

 This eggplant tomato pasta is a classic Sicilian dish.
 What makes this dish Sicilian and why this name?
 The name was inspired by a famous opera entitled "La Norma" composed by Vincenzo Bellini who was from Catania (on the eastern coast of Sicily.
 Supposedly, a local chef created this dish as a tribute to the leading character in Bellini's opera.